 Important factors are how long and how much you contribute.
+In order to receive a CPP benefit, you must have worked and contributed in Canada (outside Quebec).
 Usually, the more you earn and contribute to the CPP in the years before you take your retirement pension, the higher the benefit will be, because you have built up more CPP pension credits.

 Your CPP credits can also be affected if you divorce or separate from your spouse or if your common-law relationship ends.